 The word Auen means wetland meadows in German, and anything prefixed by Au- implies an association with that landscape.
 Today’s Augarten Park is all sculpted trees and cut grass, but the area once served as a hunting reserve for the likes of Emperor Matthias, the Archduke of Austria back in the early 17th century.

 A later Habsburg, Ferdinand III, built a Lustschloss there, known as the Alte Favorita.

-A Lustschloss was a kind of palace retreat for fun and games, though the aristocratic fun ended rather suddenly with the arrival of Ottoman troops, who weren’t there so much to play ball as to throw them out of cannons.
-The invaders destroyed the palace in 1683.
+A Lustschloss was a kind of palace retreat for fun and games, though the aristocratic fun ended rather suddenly with the arrival of Ottoman troops.
+They weren’t there so much to play ball as to throw them out of cannons; the invaders destroyed the palace in 1683.

 The Lustschloss never rose from the ashes of war, but another Emperor – Joseph I – did (re)build one tract, a long hall or Saal, around 1705.

 This Saal eventually found use as a popular event location, particularly in the late 18th century.
 Its greatest fame came through the so-called morning concerts (German: Morgenkonzerte), when the absence of dedicated concert halls like today’s Musikverein or Konzerthaus meant impresarios made use of any available space, spreading music throughout the city.